What Is TENS Unit Therapy?

 Table of Contents

-How Does TENS Unit Therapy Work?Typically, a TENS device is battery operated and introduces an electrical stimulation at high frequency and with an intensity that will not trigger motor contractions.
+How Does TENS Unit Therapy Work?Typically, a TENS device is a battery operated device.
+It introduces electrical stimulation at a high frequency and with an intensity that will not trigger motor contractions.
 Your physician can adjust the pulse, frequency, and intensity for specific conditions.

 Unfortunately, researchers don’t completely understand how or why they work.
-As far as they can tell, TENS therapy for pain is effective because the nerve stimulation essentially keeps the nerves so excited and busy that they are preventing from being aware of other sensations, in this case, pain.
+As far as they can tell, TENS therapy for pain is effective because the nerve stimulation essentially keeps the nerves excited and busy.
+This prevents them from processing other sensations, in this case, pain.
 TENS therapy also encourages the production of endorphins, known to be the body’s natural painkillers.
 Although primarily used for pain control, this type of electrical stimulation has also been demonstrated to improve circulation locally.
 It can also either reduce or completely eliminate muscle spasms.

 You’ll start treatment by placing the TENS electrodes on your skin where you’re experiencing pain.
 These electrodes connect to a small unit that generates electrical stimulation.
 The unit may produce a tingling sensation where the electrodes are placed on the skin.
 However, generally there are very few other side effects from therapy.

 Conditions Related To TENS TherapyThe TENS unit is used for noninvasive nerve stimulation to reduce chronic and acute pain.
 TENS therapy can be used to relieve symptoms associated with:

 - Osteoarthritis and other forms of arthritis